zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 EventQuery enter the filter for events.
 The filter can be either XPath XML taken from a Windows Event Viewer Custom View or a PowerShell Where-Object block.
 The max age field is only used the first time the datasource successfully runs.
 Subsequent runs will only pull events from the last successful polling cycle.
-Also users can apply their own transform to the events.

 The default Get-WinEvent XML filter returns all events from the last polling cycle.
 This list can be searched for specific Ids, severity, or